Photo credit: Vicki Bonk

 Outback Nursery: Design and landscaping services.
 Hastings retail location.

-Simonet Design: Landscape master planning, site design, sustainable landscape design, web and graphic communications services.
+Simonet Design: Landscape master planning, site design, and sustainable landscape design.

 Sogn Valley Farm: Saturday St. Paul farmers market.
 Certified organic produce, native plants, and CSA.